theimowski/master-thesis/docs/section-paradigms.md

 >> *"Defect types are strongly associated with languages; Some defect type like memory error, concurrency errors also depend on language primitives.
 Language matters more for specific categories than it does for defects overall."*

 A language that combines functional programming paradigm with the properties of static typing, memory management and concurrency support can be therefore considered safer than competitive languages with regards to expected number of software defects.
-Among languages that fit into this category there is Haskell, F#, Scala and OCaml, all of which are further discussed in section {{APPLICATION OF FUNCTIONAL PROGRAMMING}}.
+Among languages that fit into this category there is Haskell, F#, Scala and OCaml, all of which are further discussed in section {{FUNCTIONAL PROGRAMMING IN INDUSTRY}}.
 It must be however emphasized that besides holding described properties, there are many other, obvious factors that affect the software quality, like engineers' skills, productivity or work organization.
 What is more, additional language features usually come with extra cost in respect to performance and memory consumption.
 That is why a language that meets above criteria cannot be treated as a "silver-bullet" for solving every possible problem in the universe.